Procurement and Fair Jobs Code - what is required by agencies

 For more information, visit:

-A Fair Jobs Code Certificate verifies that the certificate holder complies with laws on:
+A Fair Jobs Code certificate verifies that the certificate holder complies with laws on:

 • industrial relations obligations